 Go for storage units that are well-known for keeping rodents out.
 Search for reviews from previous users.
 Also, you need to consider key factors when checking if a particular storage unit effectively controls pests.

 Check the landscape of that facility.
 If the landscape is untidy and poorly maintained, there will likely be many rodents coming around.
 Conversely, a well-maintained landscape is an indication that rodents will be kept at bay.

 Another thing to check is the doors.
 If the door is in bad condition and riddled with holes, it’s a bad indication.
 Look for stores with solid doors that are in excellent condition.

 The third factor to consider is the proximity of refuse to the vicinity.
-Refuse, and rodents are like metal and magnets.
+Refuse and rodents are like metal and magnets.
 So automatically, a storage unit near a pile of refuse will have many rodents visiting, which is bad news for your furniture.
-Look for stores that don’t have any pile of garbage in their immediate surroundings.
+Look for stores that don’t have any piles of garbage in their immediate surroundings.
 This is perhaps the essential factor to look into.